-Hi there.
-This blog is devoted to all manner of creative writing and is updated several times each year.
-This means investigations and analyses; poetry and prose; reviews of film, literature, and music.
-This means dramatic writing, introspective writing, unique and original writing.
-This means politics and passions, hobbies and recommendations.
+I invite each of you to provide investigations and analyses; poetry and prose; reviews of film, literature, and music.
+Submit your own dramatic writing, introspective writing, unique and original writing.
+Submit your own thoughts regarding your politics and passions, hobbies and recommendations.

-I invite each of you to provide comments or criticism, suggestions and feedback at any time.
-I would also like to invite you all to submit your own original content.
+I invite your comments or criticism; your suggestions and feedback, at any time.
 Simply e-mail me or insert your desired copy as a comment, with a small note to say so.
 Please include your own ‘byline’ information, copyright information and/or author’s note so you can be credited for your own work.

 More voices mean more variety.
 Let’s fill this Kitchen Sink with all the beauty and originality it can handle.

 Posted here May 27, 2015

 I’m looking out of the window